Why Visit Agrigento:

 Agrigento is in southwestern Sicily, overlooking the sea.
 It's just off the main road that runs along Sicily's south coast.
 It's about 140km south of Palermo and 200 km west of Catania and Syracuse.
-See Sicily Map
+See Sicily Map on Europe Travel.

 The town can be reached by train from either Palermo or Catania.
 The train station is on Piazza Marconi in the center of town, a short walk from the historic center.
 Buses go from town to the Valley of Temples archaeological area and to nearby towns, beaches, and villages.
 There are airports near both Palermo and Catania.
 Overnight ferries from the mainland arrive in Palermo.

 Agrigento Tourist Information:

 Tourist information offices are on Piazza Marconi by the train station and in the town center on Piazzale Aldo Moro.
 There is also tourist information near the parking lot at the Valley of the Temples archaeological park.

 There are several restaurants near the historic center.
 We recommend the Concordia, just off Via Atenea, the main road along the lower part of the center.
 They serve good pastas and fish dishes.
 For a splurge, eat at the Villa Athena (see hotels below) on a nice day when they're serving on the terrace.
 It's by the Valley of the Temples (up the road past the main entrance) and along with excellent food, you'll have a stunning view of the temples.